 Although we doubled the size of Tot Spot in 2010, its popularity grew and we once again needed more space.
 In 2014, we expanded the Tot Spot again, adding both space and exhibits.

-Today, Discovery Center has over 300 exhibits and a 2016 operating budget of $2,085,400.
-In 2016 we served more than 261,000 people through onsite visits to our museum and through our outreach programs.
+Today, Discovery Center has over 300 exhibits and an operating budget of $2,200,000.
+In 2018 we served more than 275,000 people through onsite visits to our museum and through our outreach programs.
 In addition to permanent exhibits, Discovery Center offers afterschool and Headstart programs, national traveling exhibits, outreach and family programs, home school classes, educator and scout workshops.